 Ranveer Singh To Play The Lead In Sanjay Leela Bhansali's Baiju Bawra?
 Read Details Here

 On the auspicious occasion of Diwali, Sanjay Leela Bhansali announced a new film titled 'Baiju Bawra'.
-Touted to be a revenge story of a music maestro, the filmmaker has called it his ambitious magnum opus which he will begin working upon, after he wraps up Alia Bhatt's 'Gangubai Kathiawadi'.
+Touted to be a revenge story of a music maestro, the filmmaker has called it his ambitious magnum opus which he will begin working on after he wraps up Alia Bhatt's 'Gangubai Kathiawadi'.

-Meanwhile, the grapevine is abuzz with various rumours doing the rounds about which actor would be essaying the titular role.
+Meanwhile, the grapevine is abuzz with various rumours doing the rounds about which actor would essay the titular role.
 A Bollywood Hungama report recently stated that the director has approached Ranveer Singh to play the lead.

 The report quoted a source as saying, "While Gangubai Kathiawadi is more of a dark emotional, action drama of the world of brothels, crime, dons and rich men who visit the world of brothels, Baiju Bawra is a pure musical and a dramatized version of the story of the uniquely talented singer Baiju Bawra.
 It's to Bhansali's credit that he is choosing to direct two projects in stark contrast to the other.
 And the filmmaker has offered the lead and title role of the young Baiju Bawra to Ranveer Singh."